Ultralight Backpacking Meal Planning Tips for Thru Hikers

 Ultralight backpacking meal plans can be accomplished with a little forethought and organization.
 I hope the information shared will help others improve their nutrition intake while thru-hiking, reduce the likelihood of excessive weight loss, retain strength, and potentially increase the likelihood of completing the trek.

-Does preparing resupply boxes for your thru-hike feel completely overwhelming?
+Does meal planning for your thru-hike feel completely overwhelming?

-Backcountry Foodie offers a Resupply Coordination Service that can be tailored to your specific needs.
-Let Aaron do all of the hard work for you!
+Backcountry Foodie offers 1:1 Nutrition Coaching tailored to your specific needs.
+We’re here for you!

 DISCLOSURE: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
 This adds no cost to our readers and helps us keep our site running.
 Our reputation is our most important asset, so we only include links for products we use ourselves.